**LAUNCHING APRIL 2020**

 The Killing Eve tour covers a wide geographic area from London Bridge and Southwark to the Bloomsbury area further north of the City of London .
 Even if you haven’t seen the show the tour is a great way to see both iconic London locations as well as more off the beaten path areas on the fringes of central London.

-Some of the sites on the walking tour you will be able to visit include the hospital where Eve and Villanelle first cross paths, a mid tour stop at the pub where Eve and Bill meet for a drink, where Villanelle goes undercover as Billie at the AA meeting, the laundrette where Villanelle wakes up after leaving Paris and much more.
+Some of the sites on the walking tour you will be able to visit include the hospital where Eve and Villanelle first cross paths, a mid tour stop at the cafe where Eve, Kenny and Elena meet for breakfast, where Villanelle goes undercover as Billie at the AA meeting, where Villanelle throws Amber Peels chaperone in front of a truck and much more.

-Make sure you have an Oyster card or travel card as there will be a short bus and tube journey as part of the tour.
+Make sure you have an Oyster card or travel card as there will be a short tube journey as part of the tour.

 Private Tours available – see bottom of page.